dmennis/aws-appsync-ios-workshop/README.md

 npm install -g @aws-amplify/cli
 ```

-Now we need to configure the CLI with our credentials:
+After installation, configure the CLI with your developer credentials:

+Note: If you already have the AWS CLI installed and use a named profile, you can skip the `amplify configure` step.

 ```js
 amplify configure